Invariant mass

 If objects within a system are in relative motion, then the invariant mass of the whole system will differ from the sum of the objects' rest masses.
 This is also equal to the total energy of the system divided by c2.
 See mass–energy equivalence for a discussion of definitions of mass.
 Since the mass of systems must be measured with a weight or mass scale in a center of momentum frame in which the entire system has zero momentum, such a scale always measures the system's invariant mass.
 For example, a scale would measure the kinetic energy of the molecules in a bottle of gas to be part of invariant mass of the bottle, and thus also its rest mass.
 The same is true for massless particles in such system, which add invariant mass and also rest mass to systems, according to their energy.

-For an isolated massive system, the center of mass of the system moves in a straight line with a steady sub-luminal velocity (with a velocity depending on the reference frame used to view it).
+For an isolated massive system, the center of mass of the system moves in a straight line with a steady subluminal velocity (with a velocity depending on the reference frame used to view it).
 Thus, an observer can always be placed to move along with it.
 In this frame, which is the center-of-momentum frame, the total momentum is zero, and the system as a whole may be thought of as being "at rest" if it is a bound system (like a bottle of gas).
 In this frame, which exists under these assumptions, the invariant mass of the system is equal to the total system energy (in the zero-momentum frame) divided by c^{2}.
 This total energy in the center of momentum frame, is the minimum energy which the system may be observed to have, when seen by various observers from various inertial frames.